Description

 1. Rebuying Leases: State governments could explore buying back toll road leases, restoring public ownership.

-2. Toll Caps and Regulations: Governments must impose limits on toll increases and enforce profit-sharing arrangements.
+2. Toll Caps and Regulations: Governments must limit toll increases and enforce profit-sharing arrangements.

 3. Use of Public Money: Emphasise Australia’s dollar sovereignty — our federal government can issue currency to fund national infrastructure without relying on private capital.